Figures of Speech arephrases that have a different meaning from their literal definition. These are somewhat like but differ from Idioms.

 Shoal of fish, Swarm of bees, pack of wolves.

 How can we identify the type of Noun?

 There are 4 main types of nouns to identify:

 Common Noun: It refers to the name of a class or section of people, animals, or things.
-Examples: Teacher, Nurse, Street, Post office, Table, Bench, etc
+Examples: Teacher, Nurse, Street, Post office, Table, Bench, etc.

 Abstract Noun: They are nouns used to define anything that cannot be seen, touched, or sensed by any of our senses.
-An idea, a state of being, a feeling, a quality, or a characteristic quality can be termed as abstract nouns.
-For example, you can be sad, and feel the emotion, but not touch it, smell it, taste, or even see it, but you do know it exists within you.
+An idea, a state of being, a feeling, a quality, or a characteristic quality can be termed abstract nouns.
+For example, you can be sad, and feel the emotion, but not touch it, smell it, taste it, or even see it, but you do know it exists within you.